gesen2egee/prodigy-plus-schedule-free/README.md

 Applies a simple modification to parameter updates that promotes values that are aligned with the current gradient.
 This should result in faster convergence.
 Note that the proposed changes are not 1:1 compatible with schedule-free, so more testing is required.

+**ADOPT:** Enabled by setting `use_adopt` to `True`.
+A partial implementation of [ADOPT: Modified Adam Can Converge with Any β2 with the Optimal Rate](https://arxiv.org/abs/2411.02853), as we only update the second moment after the parameter update, so as to exclude the current gradient.
+Disabled by default.

 ## Recommended usage

 The schedule-free component of the optimiser works best with a constant learning rate.
 In most cases, Prodigy will find the optimal learning rate within the first
-25% of training, after which it may continue to increase the learning rate beyond what's best.
+25% of training, after which it may continue to increase the learning rate beyond what's best (this is mostly observed with diffusion training).

 It is strongly recommended to set `prodigy_steps` equal to 25% of your total step count, though you can experiment with values as little as 5-10%, depending on the model and type of training.
 The best way to figure out the best value